Travelbound logo

 Breakfast Statue Cruise taking in the Statue of Liberty and Ellis Island Visit 9/11 Memorial Plaza, Financial District, and Skyscraper Museum Evening meal (own arrangement)

-Breakfast Explore the Tenement Museum Walk the High Line and head for Midtown shopping district, including Macy's Evening meal (own arrangement) before visiting the Empire State Building
+Breakfast Explore the Tenement Museum Walk the High Line and head for Midtown shopping district Evening meal (own arrangement) before visiting the Empire State Building

 Breakfast Museum of the City of New York Explore Central Park before picking up your airport transfer Overnight flight to the UK